 2. WePay: WePay is another popular payment gateway available out there.
 It is basically a payment processor that enables online merchants to accept bank accounts and credit cards payments online.
 It is simple and extremely easy to use; however, the only problem with WePay is that it is only available for Americans.

 3. CC Avenue: CC Avenue is another trustworthy online payment service provider.
-It is an India’s reputed financial institution and considered as the one of the leading payment gateway providers.
+It is an India’s reputed financial institution and considered as one of the leading payment gateway providers.
 CC Avenue accept cash card payments, mobile payments, ATM-cum-Debit cards, debit cards, and credit cards.
-It also provide around-the-clock facilities and offers real-time stats and web reporting.
+It also provides around-the-clock facilities and offers real-time stats and web reporting.

 4. Authorize.net: Authorize.net is one of the most widely used online service providers.
-It has been around for past many decades based in the USA and has gained a reputed position in the industry.
+It has been around for the past many decades based in the USA and has gained a reputed position in the industry.
 Currently, Authorize.net accepts payment from credit and debit cards and handles more than 375,000 merchants presently.
 It also offers 24/7 services, helping you to run your business smoothly.
-Backed by award winning support team, Authorize.net is an affordable small business solution.
+Backed by award-winning support team, Authorize.net is an affordable small business solution.